Join us on the journey to enable millions of businesses to personalize and orchestrate better customer experiences!

 After creating the app, you'll be taken to the app management page.
 From here you can build the app and edit app details, such as the description, logo, and other information needed to submit your app for review.

 Next, click on the Home tab and then click Start Building.

 You will use the App Configuration to describe how your app integrates with ActiveCampaign, such as accepting inbound information to create or update a contact or sending data to a 3rd-party platform.
 Your App Configuration begins with a basic example.
 As you make changes, the configuration is automatically saved.
 If there are any errors detected in the configuration, alerts will appear in the Configuration Toolbox on the right.
 You are required to resolve all validation errors before testing or submitting.

 The Test app in sandbox button is enabled whenever an App Configuration passes validation.
 This button will open a new tab with your app loaded in your sandbox account.
 As you test your app in ActiveCampaign, real-time logs are available back in the editor.
 Use these logs to debug your configuration.
 Make any changes you need to your App Configuration, save, and then re-upload to the sandbox to test your changes.

-When you are satisfied with your app, submit the app for review.
+When you are satisfied with your app, you may submit the app for review.
+Please review the CX App Submission Guidelines.
 You can submit your app for review from App Studio Home or the Configuration Toolbox.
 Our team will review your app.
 If we find any issues, we will contact you and help you fix them quickly and easily.
 You can view your app’s progression through our review process from App Studio Home.
 If you submit your app for review but want to make a change to your configuration, you can withdraw your app in App Studio Home and re-submit when you are ready.